Notice to Short-Term Residential Hosts

 Operators / Hosts are required to:

-File tax returns by the deadline and pay their TOT.
-TID, and MED monthly or annually; including filing "zero" gross receipts for that period.
+File tax returns by the deadline and pay their TOT, TID, and MED monthly or annually; including filing "zero" rent receipts for that period.

 Have a Certificate of Authority (COA) issued by our office; if applicable.

 TOT collections are reported and remitted based on the month / year in which the occupancy occurs.
 For example, if the guest pays rent in January for an occupancy that occurs in March, that TOT should be remitted to our office and reported with the TOT filing for March.
 If due date falls on a weekend or holiday, taxes are due the next business day.

 Any person(s) who rents hotel rooms, private residence (single-family home, condominium, apartment, other kind of residence) or any room, space or portion of regardless if space is shared or accessible to others for less than 30 consecutive nights is considered an Operator.
 An Operator who receives rent from a guest must collect the tax, then file and remit the tax to our office on a monthly basis.

 Hosts do not have to file and pay the tax for transactions using a Qualified Website Company (QWC).
 QWC's maintain the obligation to collect and remit TOT payments and filings on behalf of host(s).
 See below for a list of Qualified Website Companies.

 Each Operator/ Host who receives rent and TOT from guests must hold a Certificate of Authority (COA) which gives permission to collect and remit taxes to the City.
 Hosts who only use a Qualified Website Company, or have $40,000 or less in rent received per year and request to be a Small Operator are not required to obtain a COA.